joshenders/hdmetor.github.io/_posts/2016-10-10-how-to-combine-queries-in-es.md

 - `[value]` is not the same as `list(value)`

-- `query_1` output is now changed (there is an extra list), but it"s still a valid ES query, and it returns the same result.
+- `query_1` output is now changed (there is an extra list), but it's still a valid ES query, and it returns the same result.

-# It"s turtles all the way down
+# It's turtles all the way down

 Now the interesting part: we want to combine a [query withing a query](http://theinceptionbutton.com/).

-Let"s do this step by step.
+Let's do this step by step.
 First of all, we want the method `to_elasticsearch` to expand any inner queries.
 This is done by calling the same method on the inner queries.
 We will need to distinguish between a real `Query` object and just a query term.

 The minimal edit seems to be something like this: